45 Rocket Engines

 Introduction

-Rocket engines are used to launch payloads, such as satellites and space probes, into Earth orbit.
+[1]Rocket engines launch payloads, such as satellites and space probes, into Earth’s orbit.
 They are also used to propel spacecraft that are already in space.
 By imparting a time rate of change of momentum to the gas flow produced by some form of propellant, a force is applied from the rocket engine(s) to the vehicle.
 Before being expelled from the engine(s), the propellant can be stored onboard as a compressed gas, in separate fuel and oxidizer tanks, or as a solid mixture of fuel and oxidizer.
-Rocket engines are non-airbreathing, so they must be provided with a fuel and an oxidizer known as a propellant.
+Rocket engines are non-air-breathing, so they must be provided with a fuel and an oxidizer known as a propellant.

 Four types of rocket engines can be used for different and relevant applications: